-Click on TRANSFORM and then click on COMPUTE.
-(You may need to click on RESET to get rid of the instructions for creating RATIO.)
-Type the name of the new variable, COMPEDUC, in the Target Variable box.
+Click on Transform and then click on Compute.
+(You may need to click on Reset to get rid of the instructions for creating ratio.)
+Type the name of the new variable, compeduc, in the Target Variable box.
 Then click on the Numeric Expression box and enter 1.
 So far, this is just like what you did in the previous section.
-Your screen should look like Figure 3•23.
+Your screen should look like Figure 3-23.
 This time, however, click on IF.

-Click on: INCLUDE if case satisfies the condition:.
-Find PAEDUC in the list of variables on the left and click on it to highlight it.
+Click on Include if case satisfies the condition.
+Find paeduc in the list of variables on the left and click on it to highlight it.
 Then click on the arrow to the right of this list.
-This will move PAEDUC into the box to the right of the arrow.
+This will move paeduc into the box to the right of the arrow.
 Now click on > (greater than).
-Find MAEDUC in the list of variables on the left, click on it, and click on the arrow to add MAEDUC to the formula.
-(Alternatively, you could click on the box to the right of the arrow and directly enter the formula, PAEDUC > MAEDUC.)
-Your screen should look like Figure 3•24.
+Find maeduc in the list of variables on the left, click on it, and click on the arrow to add maeduc to the formula.
+(Alternatively, you could click on the box to the right of the arrow and directly enter the formula, paeduc > maeduc.)
+Your screen should look like Figure 3-24.
 Now click on Continue.

 Click on OK.
-Now repeat the same procedures as above, but this time setting the value of COMPEDUC to 2 (instead of 1) and the formula to PAEDUC = MAEDUC.
+Now repeat the same

+procedures as above, but this time setting the value of compeduc to 2 (instead of 1) and the formula to paeduc = maeduc.
 When you are asked if you want to Change existing variable, click on OK.
-Now repeat the procedures a third time, but change the value of COMPEDUC to 3 and the formula to PAEDUC < MAEDUC.
+Now repeat the procedures a third time, but change the value of compeduc to 3 and the formula to paeduc < maeduc.

 You can add variable and value labels to this variable, just as you did earlier in this chapter and in Chapter 2.
-To do this, point your mouse at the variable name at the top of the column (COMPEDUC) and double click.
+To do this, point your mouse at the variable name at the top of the column (compeduc) and double click.
 This will open the Variable View tab in the Data Editor.
-In the Values box you will see a small gray button in the right-hand side of the box.
+Click in the Values box and then in the small gray button in the right-hand side of the box.
 Point your mouse at this box and click.
 This will open the Value Labels box.

-Click in the box next to Value and type: 1.
-Click on the box next to Value label (or press the Tab key) and type: Dad More.
+Click in the box next to Value and type 1.
+Click on the box next to value label (or press the Tab key) and type Dad More.
 Now click on Add.
 Repeat this procedure for values 2 and 3, labeling them Same and Mom More respectively.
 Click on Continue, then on OK.
 Now run frequencies on your new variable to double-check your work.